 Causes & Triggers

-The exact mechanism is unclear, but the catalyst is almost always an intense physical or emotional event.
+The exact physiological mechanism is still being studied, but the catalyst is almost always a sudden, intense physical or emotional event that floods the body with adrenaline.

 Emotional Stressors

-- Sudden job loss, divorce, or financial ruin.
+- Sudden job loss, divorce, or acute financial ruin.

-- Intense positive surprises (like winning the lottery or a surprise party).
+- "Happy" Stress: Intense positive surprises, like winning the lottery or a surprise party, can also trigger the syndrome.

 Physical Stressors

-- Major surgery or a severe car accident.
+- Undergoing major surgery or surviving a severe accident.

-- Medications: Rarely, drugs that cause hormone surges (like Epinephrine/EpiPens or certain antidepressants like Cymbalta/Effexor) can trigger the syndrome.
+- Medications: Rarely, drugs that cause sudden hormone surges (like Epinephrine/EpiPens or certain antidepressants like Cymbalta) can act as triggers.

 Who is at Risk?